 More than 90% of divorce cases are settled before trial, in no small part because going to trial can be so expensive.
 As a result, everything that gets filed in the first two phases sets the stage for how your divorce is going to turn out.

-It is also important to remember that a divorce decree isn’t just used to divide things up right after the divorce: unless it is modified by a court order, that decree is the one you are stuck with for resolving disputes over custody or finances for the rest of your lives.
+It is also important to remember that a divorce decree isn’t just used to divide things up right after the divorce: unless you can get a court order to modify your divorce decree, it is the one you are stuck with for resolving disputes over custody or finances for the rest of your lives.